Parakoopa/ScreepsTime/README.md

 };
 ```

+# Power Usage
+I'm still looking at ways to reduce power consumption.
+I've done some overhauling and optimization, but there's a few tips that will help:
+* Avoid using the 'Blinking' state.
+If any row is blinking, we have to run the tickHandler and redraw the canvas every second.
+If none of the rows are 'blink' tagged, then we switch to the MINUTE-tick handler, which reduces our wake time and total number of canvas redraws.
+* Polling Intervals can now be adjused to reduce how frequently the watch requests updates.
+* If your values remain the same between polls, we don't resend those values.
+The more static the payload, the less we transmit over bluetooth.

 # Questions / Issues
 You can submit issues or changes to this repo, or you can contact me on the Screeps slack channel as user 'Camedo'.